 In addition, the Beach Club is one of the most popular resorts to tour during the Christmas holidays.
-You’ll definitely want to check out their lobby.
+You’ll want to check out their lobby.
 Disney chefs build a tremendous gingerbread carousel for guests to enjoy.

 Therefore, technically, you don’t have to walk out to the path along the lake to access the resort.